Rambokill/Mphys-project-/README.md

 # Mphys-project-
-Mphys project supplementary material such as videos and codes that were generated during the project
+Mphys project supplementary material such as videos and codes that were generated during the project.
+For any clarifications please email s1650607@ed.ac.uk